-This dessert is almost embarrassingly simple, yet luscious and low in fat.
-It’s a good way to serve this fruit during strawberry season. more→
+This dessert of amaretto-soaked strawberries is almost embarrassingly simple, yet luscious and low in fat.
+Amaretto is a liqueur made from almonds.
+It’s a good way to serve this fruit during strawberry season.
+Photos by Evan Atlas. more→

 The preparation of this dessert is almost ridiculously easy, consider how impressive the results are.
 The first time I actually had this for dessert was in an Italian restaurant in Paris, presented as “Banana Pizza Chocolatino.”
 Combining a good-quality pizza crust and chocolate chips with bananas and another fresh fruit is a combination of pure genius and absolute simplicity.
 Use a neutral-flavored crust for this (no herbs, dried tomatoes, or other savory flavors).
 I like sourdough, as its slight bite contrasts nicely with the sweet dark chocolate.
 Photos by Hannah Kaminsky. more→

 The refreshing duo of pineapple and oranges will perk up your taste buds during winter’s long fruit drought.
 It’s easy enough to make as a snack, and elegant enough to serve as dessert.
 If you want to end a holiday dinner with a lighter dessert, this is a nice choice.
 It also makes a fabulous fruity finish for a casual brunch.
 Photos by Hannah Kaminsky. more→